entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 Osteolepis sp.
 Panderichthys rhombolepis

-Mount Howitt, Australia – Avon River Group
+Mount Howitt, Victoria, Australia – Avon River Group
 > uppermost Givetian, 384.37, 382.7 (Long 1999)
 > - Avon River Group; Mount Howitt, Victoria, Australia.
-Used to be of Frasnian, Late Devonian age.
+> - Used to be of early Frasnian, Late Devonian age (Young, 1983).
+For the updated age for the Mt.
+Howitt fish fauna, see Long (1999).
+The age data in the deepbone should be revised accordingly.

 Austrophyllolepis ritchiei
 A. youngi
 Groenlandaspis sp.